 Fittingly, Forbes magazine states that recommendation are the number 1 driver of purchase decisions.
 Facebook says that 9 out of 10 people act after an endorsement from a friend.
-But this encompasses more than a recommendation from a trusted co-worker and includes the reviews we read before buying a product.
+But this encompasses more than a recommendation from a trusted work colleague and includes the reviews we read before buying a product.

 Now, what has this got to do with stickers?
 Branded stickers are free-floating reminders.
 When someone puts a sticker somewhere, it’s an endorsement of whatever is represented by the design.

 Stickers always have that human component: You are handed a sticker, somebody has a sticker on their laptop, somebody sticks a sticker somewhere.
 They are not faceless pop ups.

 As a visual representation, stickers are a powerful tool; friends and peers get a quick visual identifier, which can be acknowledged subconsciously, making them more susceptible to a brand, product or service.

 Apple, the masters of branding, has been giving away stickers with their products for decades.
 It’s a tactic that’s prevalent among lifestyle brands like shoe retailer Vans or gaming accessory manufacturer Razer, all because it allows their customers to become part of the brand – and part of spreading it.

 Stickers are a form of advertising that’s not pushy, is low cost and comes with the fantastic benefit of being peer-reviewed and approved.

 You can also use your branded stickers to reinforce your advertising strategy and get your brand seen more often by your customers.
 The more they see it, the more they’ll remember it, increasing brand recognition and loyalty.